 The frequency of Pinterest posts is another factor you should take into account.
-Expert Pinners claim that the optimal daily amount of pins is between 5 and 30, which is a number that necessarily includes original posts in addition to curated and repinned ones.
-Bulk means spam, so pin one post at the time.
+Expert pinners claim that the optimal daily amount of pins is between five and 30, which includes original posts in addition to curated and repinned ones.
+Bulk means spam, so pin one post at a time.

-Whether we’re speaking of Pinterest or Facebook, Instagram or Twitter, social media etiquettes are all about communities and friendly exchange of ideas.
+Whether we’re speaking of Pinterest or Facebook, Instagram or Twitter, social media etiquette is all about communities and a friendly exchange of ideas.
 In order to grow an influencer at any of them, you need to engage with the crowd and spend some quality time contributing back to a chosen society.

 Whether you’re pinning to be noticed for personal or business reasons, you have to keep the exchange open.
-This means responding to comments, answering to questions, and addressing other users as fellow Pinners and individuals with names, not buyer personas that may or may not get converted.
+This means responding to comments, answering questions, and addressing other users as fellow pinners and individuals with names, not buyer personas that may or may not get converted.

-The social media exchange is like any other – mutual.
-If others are commenting on your pins and repinning them, you need to show interest and return the favour.
-And, don’t sit and wait for them to follow you.
-Take the initiative and make contact with influential Pinners; they might teach you a lot.
+The social media exchange is like any other — mutual.
+If others are commenting on your pins and repinning them, you need to show interest and return the favor.
+And don’t sit and wait for them to follow you.
+Take the initiative and make contact with influential pinners; they might teach you a lot.

-Besides, engaging with popular boards and pins will get your name out there.
-The more followers these influential Pinners have, the more people will be able to see your comments on their pins.
+Plus, engaging with popular boards and pins will get your name out there.
+The more followers these influential pinners have, the more people who will see your comments on their pins.
 Unless they are obnoxious social media divas, they’ll start repinning your posts back.
 A true community spirit!

 These are the best marketing strategies for Pinterest.

-Rich Pins are without any doubt the best perk for marketing- and sales-oriented Pinners.
-As an additional feature available only with business accounts, they’ve been developed exclusively for the purpose of increasing engagement – in fact, Rich Pins can boost your repin ratio to a whopping 82%!
+Rich Pins are without a doubt the best perk for marketing- and sales-oriented pinners.
+As an additional feature available only with business accounts, they’ve been developed exclusively for the purpose of increasing engagement — in fact, Rich Pins can boost your repin ratio to a whopping 82%!

-Walmart uses them, Target takes advantage of them, and so do all other brands that keep Pinterest at the very centre of their marketing campaigns.
-They work for 5 different categories, namely products, articles, recipes, places, and movies, so see what suits you the best and take your pick.
+Walmart uses them, Target takes advantage of them, and so do all other brands that keep Pinterest at the very center of their marketing campaigns.
+They work for five different categories, namely products, articles, recipes, places, and movies, so see what suits you the best and take your pick.